PHYS3888/Tutorial_Criticality/README.md

 [binCenters,Nnorm] = binLogLog(numBins,E);
 ```

-Plot the distribution determined by the probabilities, `Nnorm`, on a log-log plot (making sure each bin is clearly marked, e.g., plot each data point with a circle and connect consecutive points using `o-k`).
+Plot the distribution determined by the probabilities, `Nnorm`, on a log-log plot (making sure each bin is clearly marked, e.g., plot each data point with a circle and connect consecutive points using `'o-k'`).

 Give thought to the following:

-1. Play with the number of bins, selecting a value that best captures the trade-off between spatial resolution of bins and noise of counts in individual bins.
+1. Play with the number of bins, selecting a value that best captures the trade-off between sufficient resolution of bins (not too few bins) and noise of counts in individual bins (not too many bins).
-2. You may wish to filter out small events due to background noise, but setting a threshold on the minimum event energy to include in your analysis.
+2. You may wish to filter out events smaller than a threshold corresponding to background noise, by setting a threshold on the minimum event energy to include in your analysis.
 You can do this by setting the `'minEventSize'` input to `energyCalc` to an appropriately (small) value, e.g., `1e-3`.

 Do you find evidence for a scale-free distribution of event energies from your `myCrumplingData`?